Why You Shouldn’t Drink Cold Water, According to Traditional Chinese Medicine

 Do you guzzle down a cold beverage to quench your thirst when it’s hot out?
 Or maybe you’re used to drinking cold water in the morning to wake up.
 If so, you may be surprised to know that the habit is considered unhealthy by Traditional Chinese Medicine (TCM) standards.
-That’s right, drinking cold water is bad for you from a TCM perspective.
-This Pacific Prime article looks at why you shouldn’t drink cold water, according to TCM.

-Why cold water is bad for your health in TCM
+Why Cold Water is Bad for Your Health in TCM

-The spleen (and kidneys)
+The Spleen (and Kidneys)

 Reactions such as these prevent the stomach from working optimally, thereby affecting digestion.
 Consequently, cold water consumption harms the spleen and stomach, which can potentially lead to the following gastrointestinal issues: